-The VP-Competition maintains a current set of NCCC Drag Records for both 1⁄4 and 1/8 mile drags for all Classes.
-Drag Records will be published in Blue Bars and on the NCCC website when changes occur.
+The VP-Competition maintains a current set of NCCC Drag Records for both 1/4 and 1/8 mile drags for all Classes.
+Drag Records will be published on the NCCC website when changes occur.
 Persons wishing to set a new NCCC Drag Record can only do so at these events.